Tunscopi/ComputerArchitecture/README.md

 # ComputerArchitecture
-Solution to projects/work from Computer Architecture college class
+Solution to project from Computer Architecture class